Tasted in Chassagne-Montrachet with Caroline Colin-Morey, 16 October 2019.

 Tel: +33 3 80 21 90 10

-In 2017, Caroline’s domaine increased to 7 hectares of vines, and stayed with this same area in 2018.
+In 2017, Caroline’s domaine increased to 7 hectares of vines and this stayed constant for in 2018.
 35% of the domaine is now red, with wines from Santenay, Chassagne and Beaune.
 There were also new whites in 2017 such as Chassagne blanc from her father plus red and white Beaune 1er Grèves.

 The 2018 vintage:

 “2018 has super quality.
 I chose with Pierre to start the harvest early, so 22 August.
 The vines were nice, I’m not looking for 13.5° rather the most interesting balance.
 The whites had lots of juice but similarities to 2017 remain, but I think the 2017s maybe a little timid compared to the 2018s.
 Anyway, a good vintage I think in both colours – the reds, though, I think are a little better, with much more colour than the 2017s.
 We harvested reds in the mornings, using no pre-fermentation cooling.“

 Near the Château de la Crée.
 ‘This had most of the lees removed before barreling as sometimes it brings a green character.’

 A nose of volume and perhaps some melon mixed with the citrus.
 Hmm, a wine of good width but that grows from the centre, becoming more direct with a lithe, intense line of flavor.
 Persistent too – not quuite with rigour – love the line here.
 Really upper-class Santenay.

 Long rows of 4-500m shared with cousin Thomas Morey a mix of red and white, vines planted in 2001